 Get the latest information on new guidance, technology, and solutions on vapor intrusion

 Final Program available!
 View the sessions, presentations, and speakers.

 Session I - VI Attenuation Factors - A Critical Review

 Session III - The Latest Investigative Tools: Tracers and Indicators (Panel Discussion)

-Session IV - Case Studies
+Session IV - Case Studies and Other Lessons Learned

-Session VIII - All Things PFAS
+Session VII - All Things PFAS

-Session IX - Vapor Intrusion Mitigation
+Session VII - Vapor Intrusion Mitigation

 Keynote Presentation: Environmental Exposures to Trichloroethylene (TCE) Do Not Cause Congenital Heart Defects